nutsdb/nutsdb/CONTRIBUTING.md

 If you are looking to contribute to the NutsDB, the best place to start is the [GitHub "issues"](https://github.com/xujiajun/nutsdb/issues) tab.
 This is also a great place for filing bug reports and making suggestions for ways in which we can improve the code and documentation.

 ## Reporting bugs
-We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/xujiajun/nutsdb/issues); it's that easy!

 See [reporting bugs](https://github.com/xujiajun/nutsdb/blob/master/.github/ISSUE_TEMPLATE.md) for details about reporting any issues.